MathildeCornelis/challenge-markdown/README.md

 ## Hobbies

-- le crochet
+- the hook
-- l'histoire
+- the history
-  - la Rennaissance
+  - the Rennaissance
-  - le Roi soleil
+  - the Roi soleil
-- la litothérapie
+- lithotherapy
-- les balades dans la nature
+- nature walks

-## Vous pouvez toujours compter sur moi quand
+## You can always count on me when

-> vous avez besoin de vous confier.
+> you need to confide in us.

 ## A funny story